TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/Conceptual Design Specifications.md

 **1. 12 V Deep-Cycle Marine Battery**

 The 12 V deep-cycle marine battery serves as a robust primary power source for the vessel, providing sustained energy for propulsion, sensors, and control electronics.
-Designed to handle repeated deep discharges, it delivers consistent voltage under load and is well-suited for marine environments due to its sealed, spill-resistant construction.
-Power is drawn from the battery via the distribution system to all subsystems, and its capacity ensures several hours of continuous operation before recharge is required.
+Rated at 100 Ah (≈ 1.2 kWh), it is capable of supplying 8–10 A of continuous current for propulsion and up to 20 A peak draw during full-load operation.
+Designed to handle repeated deep discharges (up to 80% depth of discharge), it delivers consistent voltage under load and is well-suited for marine environments due to its sealed AGM construction, offering vibration resistance and spill-proof design.
+Power is drawn from the battery via the distribution system to all subsystems, including thrusters, sensors, and onboard processors, and its capacity ensures atleast 2-3 hours of continuous operation before recharge is required.

 <img width="120" height="79" alt="image" src="https://github.com/user-attachments/assets/6022f2b9-43d4-42c2-a418-2d7e65ce5e98" />

 **2. 14.8 V Lithium-Ion Battery Encased in Waterproof Container**

- The 14.8 V lithium-ion battery provides a higher energy density alternative for extended mission duration while maintaining a lightweight form factor.
-Encased in a waterproof container, it is protected from splashes and accidental immersion.
-The battery supplies regulated DC power to propulsion, navigation, and sensor systems, while integrated protection circuitry prevents overvoltage, overcurrent, and thermal issues, ensuring safe operation in varying environmental conditions.
+The 14.8 V lithium-ion battery pack provides a high-energy-density alternative to the marine battery, extending mission duration while minimizing total system weight.
+Rated at 10 Ah (≈ 148 Wh), it can deliver up to 15–20 A of continuous discharge current, supporting propulsion, navigation, and sensor operations for approximately 2–4 hours of sustained runtime depending on load.
+The pack is housed within a IP67-rated waterproof polycarbonate enclosure, protecting it from splashes and short-term immersion.
+Integrated battery management system (BMS) circuitry safeguards against overvoltage (> 16.8 V), overcurrent (> 25 A), and thermal excursions (> 60 °C), ensuring stable performance across variable environmental conditions and repeated charge-discharge cycles

 <img width="220" height="220" alt="image" src="https://github.com/user-attachments/assets/8792f29b-2838-4075-ba41-eb9b3fddcae5" />